calebyourison/simple_template_log_parser/README.md

 - (OPTIONAL ARGUMENT) `localize_time_columns` takes a list of columns whose timezone should be eliminated (column must also be included in the `datetime_columns` argument).
 ---
 #### Built-Ins
-This project includes log process functions for Kodi, Omada Controller, Open Media Vault, PFSense, PiHole, and Synology DSM.
+This project includes log process functions for Kodi, Omada Controller, Open Media Vault, PFSense, PiHole, Synology DSM, and Ubuntu.
 These are still being actively developed as not all event types have been accounted for.
 As a general philosophy, this project aims to find middle ground between useful categorization of log events and sheer number of templates.

 Submissions for improvement are welcome.